DNKpp/mimicpp/README.md

     SCOPED_EXP mock.get_.expect_call()      // note the _ suffix.
 That's the name of the mock object. and finally::returns(42);

-    foo(mock);        // fine, foo calls the get() member-function, which forwards the call to the foo_ member.
+    foo(mock);        // fine, foo calls the get() member-function, which forwards the call to the mock object get_.
 }
 ```

 ### Other Choices